sharonrussell/GildedRose-StartingPoint/README.md

 ## Description

 Your task is to add the new feature to our system so that we can begin selling a new category of items.
-First an introduction to our system:

-## Basic Requirements
+## Basic Existing Requirements

  - All items have a SellIn value which denotes the number of days we have to sell the item
  - All items have a Quality value which denotes how valuable the item is
  - At the end of each day our system lowers both values for every item

-## Specific Requirements
+## Specific Existing Requirements

  - Once the sell by date has passed, Quality degrades twice as fast
  - The Quality of an item is never negative